backdrop-contrib/flickr/filter/README.txt

 For albums you have the extra sizes 'x' and 'y' available that result in a Flash or non-Flash slideshow over the full content width (responsive).
-Note that for now a slideshow is only supported for photosets, groups and users and any other parameters are ignored (NO sort or tags).
+Note that for now a slideshow is only supported for photosets, groups and users and any other parameters are ignored (NO sort, tags or location).
 To add some spacing above and below a slideshow, modify your CSS or add some lines that contain a non breaking space:

 &nbsp;
 [flickr-photoset:id=72157634563269642,size=y]